 Most models are priced between $500-$800 which, despite being a significant investment, is much cheaper than the costs you’d incur by buying and installing a full-size air conditioning system.

 In our latest survey, 73% of respondents said that they are concerned about the amount of energy their portable air conditioner uses.
 Part of the problem is that portable air conditioners are not covered under the Australian government star energy rating system, making it difficult for consumers to gauge the efficiency of products.
 The survey found that there is interest in star energy ratings for portable air conditioners – 81% of respondents said that if given the opportunity they would have purchased a unit with a high star rating.

 Air conditioning units are rated either by their power requirement in kW (kilowatts) or less commonly by the amount of heat energy they dissipate, measured in BTU (British Thermal Units).
 Many of the units we found online had an energy output of 3.52 to 6 kW.

-Keep in mind that portable air conditioners lose much of their effectiveness when heating larger areas.
-Specifically, the amount of power you need from a portable air conditioner will depend on how much heat needs to be dissipated from the room in question.
-This depends on several factors such as the room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, such as this one from FairAir.
+Portable air conditioners lose much of their effectiveness when cooling larger areas.
+Specifically, the amount of power you need from a portable air conditioner will depend on how much heat needs to be dissipated from the room.
+This varies based on several factors such as room size, window size, insulation, humidity, etc. There are several online calculators that can help you discern how powerful an air conditioner you’ll need, such as this one from FairAir.

-Whilst portable air conditioners are generally quite sparse in features compared to larger models, there are still several useful functions and features that you should look out for:
+While portable air conditioners are generally quite sparse in the features department compared to larger models, there are still several useful functions and features you should look out for: